meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

-# Emagent - A Llama Powered Email Agent
+# Building A Llama Powered Email Agent

-This Emagent app shows how to build a Email agent app powered by Llama 3.1 8B running locally via Ollama (for privacy concern since Emagent is about your email).
+This app shows how to build an email agent powered by Llama 3.1 8B running locally via Ollama.
 We'll start with building from scratch a basic agent with custom tool calling natively supported in Llama 3.1.
 The end goal is to cover all components of a production-ready agent app, acting as an assistant to your email, with great user experience: intuitive, engaging, efficient and reliable.
 We'll use Gmail as an example but any email client API's can be used instead.

-Currently implemented features of Emagent include:
+Currently implemented features include:
 * search for emails and attachments
 * get email detail
 * reply to a specific email